chanzuckerberg/Ontomatcher/Python/ReadMe.md

 * Partial names: a 'lower' category of synonyms.

-The provided names, and the plugin description text, are tokenized using the same tokenizer (`text.entity_matcher.BasicRevMappedTokenizer`).
+The provided names, and the plugin description text, are tokenized using the same tokenizer (`imgont.text.entity_matcher.BasicRevMappedTokenizer`).
 Acronyms use a case-sensitive match, and all other name types are matched without sensitivity to case.
-Finding greedy non-overlapping matches of names in the text seems to work the best, with preference given to name types in the order shown above (user can change this order when building a `text.triematcher.TrieMatcher` instance).
+Finding greedy non-overlapping matches of names in the text seems to work the best, with preference given to name types in the order shown above (user can change this order when building a `imgont.text.triematcher.TrieMatcher` instance).